jrehor/kcc/README.md

  @v          /float vector (0.5 promotes all others and the vector itself to float) `F

- v 1         /2nd element is a float, hinted by f
+ v 1         /2nd element is a float, hinted by trailing f 1f
-1f

  @v 1        /just to make sure